 WordPress is trusted by millions of people and businesses all over the world.
 Over 65% of CMS websites use WordPress, whilst more than 40% of the entire internet is powered by this very popular open-source content management system.

 Increasingly, WordPress is the CMS of choice for large corporate and enterprise businesses including our clients.

 When migrating your website over to WordPress, you don’t have to undertake a complete re-design of your site.
 If you are happy with the design of your site but you want an easy-to-use CMS then it is possible to migrate over to WordPress without having to start from scratch.
-You can then incrementally improve the look and feel of your website over time under one of our WordPress Support Packages.
+You can then incrementally improve the look and feel of your website over time using agile methodology under one of our WordPress Support Packages.

 So, with this in mind, let’s look at a few reasons why you should migrate your website to WordPress.

 #1Content Marketing Features

 - WordPress is the tool of choice for many marketing teams and publishers and it’s easy to see why – with built in publishing tools including preview, scheduling, revisions and more it makes publishing content a breeze for marketing teams.

 - WordPress also has built-in multiple user roles such as super admin, admin, editor, author and contributor so that many people can have ownership and contribute across your team.

 - Many of our global clients utilise WordPress Multisite in order to create a network of websites that are local and relevant to the many markets and languages that they operate in around the world.